flow-lab/go-lambda-template/{{ cookiecutter.project_name }}/README.md

 # {{ cookiecutter.lambda_name }}

+{{ cookiecutter.project_short_description }}

+Lambda features:

+* Fast and minimal resource usage
+* Full CI/CD with Terraform and GitHub Actions
+* Terraform plan on Pull Request
+* Structured logs with (commit sha, version, build date ...).
+Datadog friendly.
+* XRay support

-This is a sample template for {{ cookiecutter.lambda_name }} - Below is a brief explanation of what we have generated for you:
+Below is a brief explanation of what we have generated for you using [go-lambda-template](https://github.com/flow-lab/go-lambda-template):

 ```shell
 .